 ---|---|---|

-Adjustment | The shift of funds between the various revenue accounts when changes are made to bookings, with all adjustments occurring on the date the booking changes are made. | Adding or removing items from a booking changes the ticket count and redistributes funds among booking items.
+Adjustment | Redistribution of funds among booking items from changes, with all adjustments occurring on the date the booking changes are made. | Adding or removing items from a booking changes the ticket count and proportionally redistributes funds among booking items.
 Canceling pending or fully paid bookings — whether deferred or recognized — creates adjustment entries to reflect the changes. |

-Detailed data
+Detailed data columns

 The default columns available include: